 A lawyer can take over your claim while you focus on healing.
 Your lawyer can investigate your case, search for signs of malpractice, gather available evidence, build a claim against the correct defendant and go up against insurance companies on your behalf.
 A lawyer will know exactly how to negotiate with insurance providers for a fair recovery.
 If a settlement does not work out and the insurer will not be reasonable, your lawyer can file a medical malpractice lawsuit for you instead.

 Medical malpractice describes the negligent act or omission of a professional in the health care field, often resulting in harm to a patient.
-It is medical malpractice any time a health care professional, such as a doctor or nurse, breaches his or her duties of care to a patient.
+It is medical malpractice any time a health care or medical professional, such as a doctor or nurse, breaches his or her duties of care to a patient.
 Failing to fulfill the accepted standards of care in the medical industry can also describe medical negligence.
 The difference is whether the physician knew the act or omission could cause harm to the patient but did it anyway.
-If the physician did know, it was medical malpractice.
+If the physician did know before the medical procedure, it was medical malpractice.
 If the physician did not mean to breach a duty of care but carelessly did so anyway, it was medical negligence.
 Both could give an injured patient grounds to file a claim.

 To learn how a knowledgeable attorney could build your case and win the payout you need to cover the cost of your injuries, call Gerber Injury Law.
 We handle many types of medical malpractice claims and can meet with you at our local law office location.
-Our attorneys have the resources, skill and experience to navigate your unique claim, no matter what type of medical malpractice it involves.
+Our Phoenix medical malpractice lawyers have the resources, skill and experience to navigate your unique claim, no matter what type of medical malpractice it involves.
 Call us today to schedule your free initial case consultation.

 Another reason it is important to hire an attorney to represent you during a medical malpractice case in Arizona is the state’s complicated related laws.
 Medical malpractice claims come with some of the most complex civil statutes.
 One misstep in filing or negotiating your claim could lead to the courts barring you from financial recovery.
 With a lawyer from Gerber Injury Law handling your case, you can rest assured we will check every box in the filing process.
 We understand Arizona’s medical malpractice laws inside and out.